puckowski/Sling.js/README.md

 # Sling

-Client-side JavaScript framework for building Single Page Applications.
+Client-side JavaScript framework for building Single Page Applications (SPAs).
 Sling is lightweight and less than 3KB minified.

 Sling creates and uses a virtual DOM to perform differential updates for fast rendering.

+## Goals

+__Next Billion Users (NBUs)__
+Empower developers to create SPAs for the NBUs of the web.
+The NBUs tend to use more affordable, less powerful devices which struggle to achieve less than 2 second Time to Interactive (TTI) with larger component libraries and frameworks.

+__Gradual Learning Curve__
+Familiarity with other JavaScript component libraries.
+Components are instantiated objects which may be used to control their own state and have a simple markup language with a gradual learning curve.

+__Generalized__
+API as unopinionated as possible.
+Developers choose the right design patterns for their SPAs, not the library.

+__Fast__
+High performance.
+Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small production budgets.
+With Sling, it should be easier for your SPA to run at 60 frames per second for a native application experience.

 ## Building